tkassila/unistore/README.md

 # unistore
 A modified version of tiny centralized state container with component bindings for Preact &amp; React.
+This version is makes possible change store state under listener function by registering only specific named state change.
+That way is combines automatic code change and user ui controls changes together.
+A first class a is listening only change named 'a', then second class b is listening step change named 'b' etc.